Leriche Way sits in the Bowes neighbourhood of Milton, a residential pocket shaped by family-oriented development.

-Leriche Way sits in Bowes, a pocket of Milton where the 401 ramp at James Snow Parkway is a four-minute drive.
-That proximity makes Mississauga a 22-minute run and Pearson reachable in just over half an hour.
-The GO station is further at 16 minutes, so the realistic Toronto commute involves driving to the station first; total door-to-door to Union runs just over an hour.
-For daily errands, the strip of grocery options along Main Street is five minutes away, and the street itself stays quiet with no through-traffic burden.
+Leriche Way sits in Bowes, a pocket that trades highway proximity for neighbourhood quiet.
+The 401 on-ramp at James Snow Parkway is a four-minute drive, making Mississauga a 22-minute run and Pearson reachable in about half an hour.
+The Milton GO station is further at 16 minutes, so the daily Toronto commute leans on the 401 and a park-and-ride at the station; total door-to-door runs around 64 minutes.
+Oakville and Burlington are both within a 20-to-25-minute drive, giving the street a regional flexibility that suits households with jobs spread across the western GTA.

 Townhouse inventory on Leriche Way has seen 1 closed sales recently.
 Details below.